 1.2.
 The fitting of devices to vehicles of other categories is optional but any such device fitted is required to comply with all relevant provisions of this Regulation.

 1.3.
 At the request of the manufacturer, Contracting Parties may grant approvals according to this Regulation to vehicles of other categories and devices for fitment to such vehicles.

+1.4.
+This Regulation does not apply to radio transmission frequencies, whether or not related to the protection of vehicles against unauthorized use.

 2. Definitions